sbelakho2/apex-mediation-platform/console/README.md

 - `NEXT_PUBLIC_USE_MOCK_API` swaps network calls for fixtures.
 - `NEXT_PUBLIC_ENABLE_TRANSPARENCY_REFRESH` controls whether manual refresh/retry buttons render on the Transparency Auctions + Summary pages (the queries still auto-refresh when disabled).
 - `NEXT_PUBLIC_ENABLE_BILLING_MIGRATION` reveals the beta Migration Assistant card inside billing settings so teams can submit migration context to ops.
+Ensure the backend `POST /billing/migration/request` route (or an equivalent mock) is live before flipping this flag; the form fails hard on 404/500s.
 - `NEXT_PUBLIC_REQUIRE_ADMIN_GUARD` enforces `useAdminGate` redirects; set it to `false` to bypass redirects while keeping the rest of the hook stateful for local debugging.

+#### Migration Assistant prerequisites

+1. Run the backend workspace (`npm run dev --workspace backend`) or deploy the billing service so that `POST /api/v1/billing/migration/request` is reachable (the console API client proxies that as `/billing/migration/request`).
+2. If you do not have the backend handy, update `src/app/api/mock/route.ts` (or your MSW fixtures) to return a stub response for `POST /billing/migration/request` and launch the console with `NEXT_PUBLIC_USE_MOCK_API=true`.
+3. Keep the `MIGRATION_NOTES_MIN_LENGTH` (20 chars) enforcement in mind when demoing—the UI disables submit and shows inline validation until the threshold is satisfied.

 ### Development